izharul-haq/debting/README.md

 4. View aggregate of your debts, for each person or in total.

-5. Chat someone from contact via Whatsapp (currently only available to Indonesian phone number).
+5. Send list of debts to someone from contact via Whatsapp (currently only available to Indonesian phone number).

+Additional features in version 2.0.0:

+1. Clear all debts you/someone owe(s) at once.

+2. Clear all data.

+3. Input amount via calculator.

 ## Screenshots